Let's See What This Guy Has Done...

 - Quickly browsed multiple technical articles (security-related) in a short time.

-- Simultaneously utilized the comment function to batch spam different author names and different content, which is malicious flooding/spam comment behavior.
+- Simultaneously used the comment function, spamming different author names and content, which is malicious flooding/spam comment behavior.

-And I noticed a very interesting point, as shown:
+And I noticed something quite interesting, as shown:

 image-20251002124440399

 This is the funniest part.
-I integrated Microsoft Clarity, and I guess he wasn't on guard, so everything was screen-recorded hahahahahahaha
+I integrated Microsoft Clarity, and I guess he wasn't prepared, so everything was recorded, hahaha.

-Unfortunately, some input boxes are masked by default, otherwise it would be even more fun.
-Watch it here
+Unfortunately, some input boxes were automatically blurred, otherwise, it would be even more fun.
+Check it out here.